-The CCR refinery is located in Montreal, Quebec and processes anodes from three principal suppliers: the Horne smelter, the Altonorte smelter and Vale Inco NL's Sudbury operations.
-The CCR refinery's products include LME registered grade-A copper cathodes, good delivery gold and silver bars, and other specialty metals and chemicals including selenium, tellurium, nickel sulphate and a concentrate of platinum group metals.
+The CCR refinery is located in Montreal, Quebec and processes anodes from two principal suppliers: the Horne smelter and the Altonorte smelter.
+Vale Inco NL's Sudbury operations also supply copper to CCR, but are expected to close their copper smelter later in 2017.
+The CCR refinery's products include LME registered grade-A copper cathodes, good delivery gold and silver bars, and other speciality metals and chemicals including selenium, tellurium, nickel sulphate and a concentrate of platinum group metals.